 Coat checks are available at the Guest Service Centers.

 Patrons can bring coolers into the Grandstand Backyard Area and Top of Stretch only.
 Glass containers are prohibited.
 Coolers may contain plastic bottles or cans and are subject to search by NYRA Security.
 Absolutely no alcohol is allowed on premises Belmont Stakes Day and enhanced banned and permitted items can be found on BelmontStakes.com.

 The Garden Terrace Dining Room is located on the fourth floor of the Clubhouse, has an excellent view of the entire racetrack.
 The Heritage Club on the third floor Clubhouse features burgers, panninis, pizza, tacos, sandwiches and salads and includes a full service bar.
 The first floor Grandstand offers Sabrett hot dogs, kielbasa and sausage sandwiches and a whole lot more.
 The Fisherman’s Wharf, on the second floor of the grandstand, will serve fish n chips, crab cakes and shrimp cocktail.
 There is also the Backyard Picnic area with several concession stands.

 Ethics are very important to NYRA.
-NYRA urges you to please report ethics issues or concerns to NYRA’s Ethics Officer by email at [email protected] or via NYRA’s confidential ethics hotline at 1-800-605-1340.
+NYRA urges you to please report ethics issues or concerns to NYRA’s Ethics Officer by email at [email protected].com or via NYRA’s confidential ethics hotline at 1-800-605-1340.

 Click to view the following policies: